PAOK Thessaloniki FC, Greece

-Shinji Kagawa is a Japanese player on the world stage who has a long association with Yanmar.
-With his technical mastery and agility Kagawa competes among the world’s top footballers, and continues to rise to the challenge of international football.
-Yanmar too strives to work on a global level towards creating a society filled with rich and rewarding experiences, as expressed in our company vision.
-Together, Kagawa and Yanmar will continue to make great strides on the international stage.
+With his technical mastery and agility, Kagawa competes among the world’s top football players, and continues to rise to the challenge of competing on the global stage.
+YANMAR too strives to operate at a global level to create a society that offers an exciting life filled with rich and fulfilling experiences, as expressed in our company vision.